-Australia’s Science Channel commits to delivering the best possible audience experiences.
+The Royal Institution of Australia commits to delivering the best possible audience experiences.
 These experiences are achieved through a combination of content and user interface.
 We acknowledge that time is valuable, and we will not waste the time of our users.
 We are storytellers and our stories give shape and form to the human experience.
 They allow us to see the world in an unexpected way.
 We are readers, creators and consumers ourselves, living in the exploding world of digital media.
 Like our users, we are driven by our desire to find the next great story: one that will excite and change us.

-The Royal institution of Australia strives to create extra value for our members.
-Australia’s Science Channel will consider the value we provide to our members in every step of the editorial decision-making process.
+The Royal institution of Australia strives to create extra value for our audience, and considers the value we provide to our audience in every step of the editorial decision-making process.

 We encourage users to share and republish our content where copyright arrangements allow.

-Australia’s Science Channel welcomes feedback and comments on content and services and encourages active discussions around the issues we present.
+The Royal Institution of Australia welcomes feedback and comments on content and services and encourages active discussions around the issues we present.
 Appropriate communication channels are offered and publicised.
 All feedback will be considered and followed up with an appropriate action.

-Australia’s Science Channel reserves the right to moderate public contributions on all our social media platforms and all feedback and interactive portals.
-Australia’s Science Channel can delete, republish and endorse comments provided by the public at its own discretion.
-All comments need to be relevant to the item or topic the comments refer to, adhere to the standards set out in this Editorial Policy and they need to be compliant with the standards of good taste and community acceptability.
-Australia’s Science Channel cannot be held responsible for the content of comments made by members of the public through our social media, commenting and other feedback channels.
-Australia’s Science Channel will refer cases of defamation, threatening behaviour, or other inappropriate contributions to the appropriate authorities.
+The Royal Institution of Australia reserves the right to moderate public contributions on all our social media platforms and all feedback and interactive portals.
+The Royal Institution of Australia can delete, republish and endorse comments provided by the public at its own discretion.
+All comments need to be relevant to the item or topic the comments refer to, adhere to the standards set out in this Editorial Policy and they need to be compliant with the standards of public interest, good taste and community acceptability.
+The Royal Institution of Australia cannot be held responsible for the content of comments made by members of the public through our social media, commenting and other feedback channels.
+The Royal Institution of Australia will refer cases of defamation, threatening behaviour, or other inappropriate contributions to the appropriate authorities.